 Are you looking for a full home inspection or something more specific?
-I have you covered with inspection services ranging from standard home inspections to 4-point inspections, multi-unit housing inspections, and more.
+I have you covered with inspection services ranging from standard home inspections to 4-point inspections, multi-unit housing inspections, private well services, ozone odor remediation, and more.
 Gain greater peace of mind and clarity when buying a home, or ensure a smooth transaction with maximum return when selling your home.
 I also provide termite (WDO) inspections and water quality testing to meet HUD requirements.

 Purchasing a new home also means buying that home's problems.
 With a pre-purchase home inspection you can see exactly what you're buying.
 Problems discovered during the inspection could allow you to renegotiate to offset the costs of repairs — potentially saving you thousands of dollars.
 I'll even help you become familiar with the property.